ma-ha/lowcode-data-app/app/README.md

 **Entities** can be **defined on-the-fly**, as well as their relationship.
 Web forms and lists are generated to maintain data (documents) of this entities.

-A powerful **State Model** can optionally be attached to a entities (see "Task List" example).
+A powerful **State Model** can optionally be attached to entities (see "Task List" example).
-For the state transitions an "Action" is defined, e.g. "Start Progress".
+You define **actions** for state changes, e.g. "Start Progress".
-Relevant data fields for each state transition form can be selected.
+Selected data fields are displayed in the state change form.

 All data, users and authorizations are within **hierarchical scopes** (like tenants).
 Entity definitions and data can be inherited to lower hierarchy scopes.